yaaras-org/myRepo/README.md

 test local app run
-test local app run fail on error = false prod test local app run fail on error = false + one of the assigned teams is illega
+test local app run fail on error = false prod test local app run fail on error = false + one of the assigned teams is illega prod test local app run fail on error = false + all of the assigned teams is illega